Never Miss a Beat

 "Never Miss a Beat" is a song by British indie rock band Kaiser Chiefs, released as the lead single from the band's third album, Off with Their Heads, on 27 August 2008.
 The song was co-produced by Mark Ronson and Eliot James and features backing vocals from Lily Allen and members of rock group New Young Pony Club.

 "Never Miss a Beat" premiered on BBC Radio 1's The Chris Moyles Show that day.
 On 17 September 2008, it was added to Radio 1's A List.
 On 12 October, the song entered the UK Singles Chart at No. 5, giving the band their second UK top-five single as well as their fifth to enter the UK top 10.
-In the United States, the song was sent to modern rock radio in September 2008, and was released on phsycial formats in the United Kingdom and Australia in October.
+In the United States, the song was sent to modern rock radio in September 2008, and it was released on physical formats in the United Kingdom and Australia in October.